This is the multi-page printable view of this section. Click here to print.

 If traffic draining on terminating Pod is needed, the actual readiness can be checked as a condition serving.
 You can find more details on how to implement connections draining in the tutorial Pods And Endpoints Termination Flow

-1. When the grace period expires, the kubelet triggers forcible shutdown.
+1. When the grace period expires, if there is still any container running in the Pod, the kubelet triggers forcible shutdown.
 The container runtime sends SIGKILL to any processes still running in any container in the Pod.
 The kubelet also cleans up a hidden pause container if that container runtime uses one.

 4. The API server deletes the Pod's API object, which is then no longer visible from any client.